 Grab a bunch of black notebooks from the dollar store and put them around the room.
 Put up a scripture or quote on the screen and the let kids roam around writing/reflecting/drawing in these books while music plays.
 Maybe each book could have a theme.
 These would be “open books” so caution students to not write anything to personal.
 You could give each student their own books and let them write/reflect/draw etc. on their own.

 Yes, why not put on hype music and give kids 30 seconds of getting some energy going?
-Their dopamine level will be up and will happily participate in worship.
+Their dopamine level will be up making it a fun way to transition to the message.

 Dance Break

-If you are dong a message on joy, worship, etc., have some designated dance breaks in your message.
+If you are doing a message on joy, worship, etc., have some designated dance breaks in your message.
 Worship is supposed to be joyous and dance breaks connect the two

 Dance Team

 Have a dance team who have pre-set dances to songs.
-Teens love to do the Cupid Shuffle, The Wobble and now The Git up so why not have dance as part of worship?
+Teens love to do the Cupid Shuffle, The Wobble The Git Up so why not have dance as part of worship?
+I mean, Church Clap was a thing.

 Pilgrimage

 Why not take the kids somewhere.
 I used to love taking the kids to their schools and pray over them before the start of the school year.
-Where could you take them in your church, down the block or across town.
+Where could you take them in your church, down the block or across town and seek the Lord in prayer.

-Jericho March – Sounds silly right?
+Sounds silly right?
 Well it worked for Joshua.
 What could you march around with the intent of “walls” falling down?
-Put a sign in the middle with something from culture that needs to fall such as injustice, poverty, racism, etc. and have kids march around it and pray.
+Put a sign in the middle of the room with something from culture that needs to fall such as injustice, poverty, racism, etc. and have kids march around it and pray.
 When the person praying says amen, give a shout of victory over the darkness.

 Prayer Wall